Earned value management guide

 What is earned value management (EVM)?

-Basic concepts of earned value management (EVM)
+The fundamental concepts of earned value management

 Planned value (PV)

-Planned value (PV) is also known as the budgeted cost for work scheduled (BCWS).
+It is also known as the budgeted cost for work scheduled (BCWS).

-- PV for the first 2 days of the project is $40,
+- PV for the first 2 days is $40,

-- PV for the first 3 days of the project is $60, and
+- PV for the first 3 days is $60,

-- PV for all 4 days of the project is $80 (PV = BAC).
+- PV for all 4 days is $80 (total PV = BAC).

 Actual cost (AC)

-Actual cost (AC) is also known as the actual cost of work performed (ACWP), and it refers to the actual amount of money that was spent up to a certain point in time.
+Actual cost (AC) refers to the amount of money that was really spent up to a certain point in time.

 Earned value (EV)

-Since the PV for the first day was $20, the actual cost you paid was $35, and they’ve finished painting 1+0.5 walls, the value they’ve earned with their hard work (EV) on the first day is $20 + $20/2 = $30.
+Another way to calculate EV is to count the number of completed units.
+In this case, the units would be the number of walls finished on day 1.The painter finished painting 1 + 0.5 walls, meaning that the value they’ve earned with their work (EV) on the first day is $20 + $20/2 = $30.

-Planned value (PV) = $20
+PV = $20

-Actual cost (AC) = $35
+AC = $35

-Earned value (EV) = $30
+EV = $30

-So far, your project is ahead of schedule and over budget.
+So, your project is ahead of schedule and over budget.

 Cost variance (CV)